Debugging and Profiling#

-This guide covers techniques for debugging cuTile Rust programs, organized by the typical debugging workflow: inspect the error, inspect values, verify correctness, then profile performance.
+This guide covers techniques for debugging cuTile Rust programs, organized by the typical workflow: inspect what the code is doing, understand errors, verify correctness, then profile performance.

 #[cutile::entry()]